 ‘Central Park’ would sit south of Collingwood Dock at Liverpool Waters

 A new public park is in the pipeline as part of the next stage of Peel L&P’s Liverpool Waters development.
-Spanning 1.9 hectares (4.7 acres), ‘Central Park’ will sit south of Collingwood Dock.
+Spanning 4.7 acres, ‘Central Park’ will sit south of Collingwood Dock.
 Bringing direct access to parts of the canal and central docks, Peel says it will include a variety of features bringing people together to learn, play and socialise while getting closer to nature.

-The proposals for Central Park are the next phase of Liverpool Waters, a plan to transform 60 hectares of former dockland along the River Mersey into mixed use neighbourhoods.
-It follows investments across the Peel L&P portfolio, including Wirral Waters, where a new pocket park was completed recently and the creation of wildflower meadows within the MediaCity gardens at Salford Quays.
+The proposals for Central Park are the next phase of Liverpool Waters, a plan to repurpose 60 hectares of former dockland along the River Mersey into mixed use neighbourhoods.

 Peel L&P owns and manages 12 million sq ft of property and 20,000 acres of land and water across the UK, with a total portfolio value of over £2.5 billion.